luzeal/publications/virtualization.md

 ## That's all folks: thank you for your attention!

-Let us know if you have any questions
+Let me know if you have any questions

 * Lukas Greve
 * :envelope: please@refre.ch